 It can be safely stated that these specialty coffee shops are usually justified in claiming to have much better coffee.
 They pride themselves on sourcing beans from the best farms, using a different roasting method, brewing their coffee in a special way, or doing all three, besides, of course, providing an excellent ambiance for their customers.

 Take, for instance, coffee shops that serve sumiyaki coffee.
 This is charcoal-burner coffee, a rare coffee style popularized in Japan.
-It has been around for almost a century but got considerably more attention upon the introduction of the third wave of coffee culture.
+It has been around for almost a century but got considerably more attention with the introduction of the third wave of coffee culture.
 Coffee beans are usually roasted using direct contact or hot air, but the sumiyaki way has them roasting over charcoal, similar to hibachi-style grilling.
-This lends the beans a plump composition with a fluffy finish as well as a smoky flavor and a richer aroma.
-You can read more about sumiyaki coffee here.
+This lends the beans a plump composition with a fluffy finish, as well as a smoky flavor and a richer aroma.
+You can read more about Sumiyaki coffee here.

 The rising popularity of fresh craft coffee

 It may seem like coffee snobbery, but coffee lovers know the difference in quality between fresh and instant.
 That’s why many of them are learning brewing techniques, investing in coffee-making equipment, and buying beans to make excellent coffee at home.

 This has been especially true during the pandemic, when many erstwhile coffee shop frequenters were forced to stay home.
 If, for instance, you want to continue enjoying sumiyaki coffee but are not inclined to go out due to a government mandate or your own personal safety protocols, you can order the beans, learn the brewing technique used by the shop you frequent (Nel Drip, another Japanese innovation, is typically preferred with sumiyaki), and enjoy your coffee a la your favorite coffee house.